google/esh/docs/01-setting-up-new-project.md

 #   * printf formatting \
 #   * long integers in printf \
 #   * memory manipulation utilities \
-#   * commmand history in prompt \
+#   * command history in prompt \
 # Skip the next 4 defines in this file if using SHELL_LITE
 # SHELL_LITE = 1

 # Uncomment to use printf() without the formatting support
 # DEFINES += -DSHELL_PRINTF_LITE

-# Uncomment to use printf() without the long interger
+# Uncomment to use printf() without the long integer
 # formatting support.
 Valid only if SHELL_PRINTF_LITE is not defined
 # DEFINES += -DSHELL_NO_PRINTF_LL

 # Uncomment to skip compiling the memory manipulation utilities.
 # DEFINES += -DSHELL_NO_UTILS

-# Uncommnet to disable the command history on the prompt
+# Uncomment to disable the command history on the prompt
 # DEFINES += -DSHELL_NO_HISTORY

 # Set this variable to point to the shell directory